 - If this universe is genuine, we cannot be sure it is.
 A simulation can be realistic and come with authentic laws of reality.

-- This universe may have fake properties, but we cannot establish that because we do not know the properties of an authentic universe.
+- This universe may have fake properties, but we cannot find that out because we do not know the properties of an authentic universe.

 - Breaching the laws of reality is unrealistic in any case.
 If it happens, we may have evidence of this universe being virtual.

 Simulations of civilisations are complex, so guaranteeing a specific outcome, for instance, someone’s imagination coming true, requires control over everything that happens.
 That does not apply to games.
 Unpredictable developments make games more interesting.
-The number of simulations for entertainment likely vastly outstrip those run for research.
+Looking at how we currently employ computing power, the number of simulations for entertainment likely vastly outstrip those run for research.
 If we live inside a simulation, we should expect its purpose to be entertainment.

-If beings in the simulation are sentient, that raises ethical questions like whether they have rights that the creators should respect.
+If beings in the simulation can think for themselves, that raises ethical questions like whether they have rights that the creators should respect.
 Considering how humans treat each other, it is not a given that these rights would be respected even when our creators acknowledge them.
-In a realistic simulation, bad things do happen to people all the time.
-And in the case of control, the beings inside the simulation are not sentient.
-We do not think and do not have a will of our own.
+In a realistic simulation, bad things happen to people all the time.
+In the case of control, the beings inside the simulation are not sentient.
+It means that we may not think and may not have a will of our own.
 Hence, we might have no intrinsic value to our creators.

 You can find it here: